 This qualification will provide you with the understanding and concepts you need for the world of work, and students who follow post-GCSE vocational courses, including apprenticeships, will find this GCSE subject very useful.

-FURTHER INFORMATION ccea.org.uk/qualifications/gcse Head of Department: Mr. J. Turtle
+Head of Department: Mr. J. Turtle